larry-k88/PY101/study_guides/study_guide.md

 + Set Comprehensions:
-  + look similar to dict comprehensions (curly brackets) but have a single expression to the left of the `for`, not a key: value pair
+  + look similar to dict comprehensions (curly brackets) but have a single expression to the left of the `for`, not a 'key : value' pair
   + generic example:

         { expression for element in iterable if condition }